itdxer/blog.itdxer.com/_posts/2021-10-10-knuths-numbers-and-impractical-memory-devices.md

 theoretical devices which means that we should be encouraged to ignore the complexities introduced by actual engineering.

-In the remainder of the article we will focus on two most crucial properties of the memory devices.
+In the remainder of the section we will focus on two most crucial properties of the memory devices.
 Specifically, any memory device considered should be able to have a specific state and allow an external device to retrieve it.
 Naturally, the simplest memory device should be able to store two states represented by two